emersonrp/wxpymoo/README.md

 * Start rolling binary packages for all platforms once it's remotely useful to anyone but me.
 * Per-world settings?
 Colors, fonts?
 * Finish MCP 2.1 implementation.
-* Object browser, like MacMOOSE but hopefully nicer.
+* MOO object browser, like MacMOOSE but hopefully nicer.
 * Implement "SSH Forwarding" connection type.
 * color theme editor
 * Support more MUD protocols
 * More complete VT100 support
+* Character-mode improvements for non-MOO worlds

 ## Blue-sky
 * HTML help, using jtext?
 * MIME-based external apps, ie mplayer for audio/flac etc?
 MCP package to accept MIME+data?  dns-com-vmoo-mmedia?
 * inline MOO syntax highlighting?
 Like, detect the output of "@list $player:tell" and auto-highlight it?
-* Character-mode?

 ## Guiding thoughts
 * Monospaced fonts and line-based terminal output are not mutually incompatible with intuitive, pleasant UIs.
 * There are many wheels out there that have been invented well already.
 My MOO client doesn't need its own built-in text editor.
 Lather, rinse, repeat.
 * Nobody's living on a shell account on a VMS machine.
 The MOO doesn't need to be a black-and-white culdesac.
 There are dozens of interesting things a MOO client could do, connected to the 21st-century Internet, that I haven't thought of yet.
 Detect chat in a different language and offer to translate?
 Tweet you when your friends log on?
 Display Google Maps for a MOO that knows how to host that?
-Who knows?

 ## Contributors
 * [lisdude](https://github.com/lisdude)